defold/doc/docs/en/faq/faq.md

 ## Publishing games

+I try to publish my game to Appstore.
+How should I respond to IDFA?

+: When submitting, Apple has three checkboxes for their three valid use cases for the IDFA:

+  1. Serve ads within the app
+  2. Install attribution from ads
+  3. User action attribution from ads

+  If you check option 1, the app reviewer will look for ads to show up in the app.
+If your game does not show ads, the game might get rejected.
+Defold itself doesn't use AD id.

 How do I monetize from my game?

 : Defold ships with built in support for purchases through Apple’s Appstore "in-app purchases" on iOS devices and Google Play’s or Amazon’s "in-app billing" on Android devices.
 Facebook Canvas "game payments" are supported for Facebook Canvas.